What is a Spending Freeze?

 What is a spending freeze?
 To put it simply: no more unnecessary spending.
 You're not allowed to spend money on anything but necessities.
 Use up the food you have in your cupboards.
 Your grocery budget is now limited to what you must buy (milk and toilet paper, for example).
-Think of it as “Mommysavers Survivor” except the only prize at the end of the game is the money you've saved.
+Think of it as “Frugal Living Survivor,” except the only prize at the end of the game is the money you've saved.

 A spending freeze is not a long-term lifestyle by any means.
 The main goals of the spending freeze are:

 - Get accustomed to using up what you have and making do without, which will help exercise your creative muscle and become more resourceful